Department of Business and Management

 Mission: The Department of Business and Management is dedicated to equipping Business students to respond ethically, think critically, communicate effectively, and perform with excellence as Christians in a changing world.

 The traditional undergraduate Business and Management Program offers degrees in the following majors: Accounting, Business Administration, and Marketing.
-A Business Minor is offered as well as optional cross-disciplinary concentrations in International Business, Organizational Psychology, and Management.
+The department also offers four minors: a minor in Accounting, a general minor in Business, a minor in Management and a minor in Marketing.

 Coursework in all majors is viewed from a global perspective and includes the undergraduate Business and Management Core Requirements and additional units in each specific major.
 Students are responsible to meet prerequisite requirements of any course in which they enroll.
-Students must achieve a minimum grade of “C-” in all business courses required for undergraduate Business, Accounting, and Marketing majors, the Business minor and optional Concentrations in the Department of Business and Management.
+Students must achieve a minimum grade of “C-” in all business courses required for undergraduate Business, Accounting, and Marketing majors, and the Accounting, Business, Marketing and Management minors in the Department of Business and Management.

 Students may complete a second major in the Department of Business and Management and have the second major indicated on their transcript; however, any courses taken to fulfill major requirements beyond the Business and Management Core may not be counted toward both majors.